vpenso/ganglia-sensors/README.md

 `/usr/lib/ganglia/python_modules` | Default directory for Python modules `/etc/ganglia/conf.d/*.pyconf` | Module configuration files

-Their **module** section of the configuration file requires following attributes:
+The **module** section of the configuration file requires following attributes:

 - The **name** value matches the file name of the Python module’s `.py` file.
 - The **language** value for a Python module must be "python".